 - You may need to copy all of the files in the \Libs\ sub-folder to the source folder (or add the folder to your library path)

-- If you encounter a compilation error, please review the first FAQ item
+- If you encounter a compilation error, please review the FAQ item on this

 - If you use the legacy ImageEn DB components, repeat step 2 for the PKIEDB*.DPK package, and steps 3-4 for the DPKIEDB*.DPK package